hikaya-io/activity/README.md

 ## Set up locally using Docker

-### Build the docker image
+### Build the docker images

 ```bash
 $ docker-compose build
 ```

 ### Run the container

 ```bash
 $ docker-compose up
 ```
-you can add the `-d` flag to run the container in detached mode
+You can add the `-d` flag to run the container in detached mode

 ### Run and Build at the same time
 ```bash